Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: Introduction

-To study properties at the scale of very large or infinite datasets, we place the algorithm in a point-process framework.
-As a baseline, we adopt a null model with no intrinsic aggregation and apply \(\mathrm{CHN}^2\) to the homogeneous Poisson point process (PPP).
-It will be shown that, in this setting, the algorithm produces a random forest that is a \emph{factor} of the Poisson point process and hence \emph{unimodular} (so the mass-transport arguments apply; see \cite{Aldous} for more details).
+Theorem~\ref{Existence of the limit point-shift} establishes the existence of a limiting graph as the number of levels tends to infinity and shows that this limiting graph is unimodular.
 Unimodularity is important because it turns global properties into local expectations and gives structural leverage: for instance, in a unimodular random graph, the Foil Classification Theorem (see page 10 in \cite{Baccelli2017}) classifies the size and the number of ends in the clusters.
-In our case, we prove that, at every level, all clusters are almost surely finite; we derive bounds on their mean sizes.
-We also establish the existence of a limiting graph as the number of levels tends to infinity. we prove that the mean size of the \emph{typical} cluster in this limiting graph is infinite and all the clusters are \emph{one-ended}.
-Returning to the phylogeny picture, one-endedness yields a natural order within the data (species) in each infinite cluster.
+It is shown that the mean size of the \emph{typical} cluster in this limiting graph is infinite, and Corollary~\ref{IIconnected} shows that all infinite clusters of the limiting graph are \emph{one-ended.} This property provides a natural genealogical structure within each cluster: any two vertices eventually merge into a common ancestral branch, and the level at which this merger occurs may be interpreted as a hierarchical distance between them.
+In contrast, multi-ended clusters admit several competing directions to infinity and do not support such a canonical ordering.